Teen Leadership Program

-Our leadership development programs give teens both a theoretical and practical foundation in leadership, which will serve them well in staff roles at camp and in outside pursuits.
-The highlights of these complementary programs are leadership workshops, hands-on apprenticeships, service projects, outdoor adventure-based learning, and all the friendships and fun that mark a Camp Sloane experience!
+Our leadership development program give teens both a theoretical and practical foundation in leadership, which will serve them well in staff roles at camp and in outside pursuits.
+The highlights of these programs are leadership workshops, hands-on apprenticeships, service projects, skills-based learning, and all the friendships and fun that mark a Camp Sloane experience!

 LEAD - Learn, Experience, Act and Develop

-There are no prerequisites for the LEAD program, campers must be at least rising 11th grade and you can register for this program online.
+- There are no prerequisites for the LEAD program - campers must be at least rising 11th grade and you can register for this program online.
 There are a limited amount of spots for LEAD, so make sure to register early!
-See our Dates and Rates page for more information.

 Arrival begins anytime after 5:00 PM on Friday and pick-up is at 2:00 PM on Sunday.
 There is flexibility with times and campers will have access to the office should they have homework that needs doing.

 Register online through your camper account.
-The fee for the weekend is $250 and includes lodging, food, and activities.
+The fee for the weekend is $TBD and includes lodging, food, and activities.